Our Patient & Family Advisory Council

 Patient centred care is based on the belief that patients, their family and the healthcare team work together as partners to improve the patient experience and to achieve the best possible outcomes.
 Demonstrated respect for the patient/family, active listening to what is said, and patient and staff working together as a team are some of the key principles of patient centred care.
 It takes into account the patient’s individual abilities, their needs, preferences and outcome goals.

 PFAC members collaborate, advocate and provide feedback and ideas in a positive manner for hospital signage, information booklets, new initiatives, programs, and relevant policies that enhance, ensure and embrace the model of high quality patient-centered care at PSFDH.
 Through these constructive discussions and voluntarily shared perspectives the potential to improve the patient experience is evidenced.
 The work is carried out in committee meetings.

 PFAC does not take on the cases of specific patients, family members or special interest groups.
 It is important to remember that PFAC provides only advice and does not have the final say about how care is delivered.
 Fundraising activities are not expected.

-To start the process of membership, fill out the application form located on this website (www.psfdh.on.ca under the Make a Difference Tab).
-The application form may be submitted by email or regular mail to Cindy Coutts. (contact information can be found below).
+To start the process of membership, provide us with a letter of why you are interested in joining our PFAC along with a completed application form located on this website.
+Your letter of interest and application form may be submitted by email or regular mail to Cindy Coutts. (contact information can be found below).
 If all Eligibility Criteria and Council Expectations are met (found in the Terms of Reference on this website) in addition to a successful interview, an advisor position on PFAC will be offered.
 If you require assistance with this application, please feel free to contact our Patient Relations Manager, Cindy Coutts.